s-heins/articles/git/01 Introduction/Introduction.md

 ### Configure

-In order not to get mixed up with different authors, you will want to set your name and email in your git config.
+So that other people know whom to contact regarding the changes you introduced because they might have some questions (or if you want to be able to run into some code and then marvel at the fact that these changes here were done by yourself a year ago and now you can't remember very much about them), you will want to set your name and email in your git config.
-You can either do so globally for the current logged-in user by running it with the `--global` modifier which sets it for all repositories, or for just this one repository if you run these commands with the `--local` flag or leaving out the flag altogether since "local" is the default setting.
+You can either do so globally for the current logged-in user by running it with the `--global` modifier which sets it for all repositories you commit to from this user on your machine, or for just this one repository if you run these commands with the `--local` flag or leaving out the flag altogether since "local" is the default setting.

 ```shell
 git config --global user.name "Evelyn Example"